ScimonCFD/LaserbeamFoam/README.md

 ## Overview

-Presented here is a growing suite of solvers that describe laser-substrate interaction.
+Presented here is a growing suite of solvers that describe the laser-substrate interaction.
 This repository begins with the `laserbeamFoam` solver.
 Additional solvers are being added incrementally.